Yoav666s/dnd-wiki/collections/_monsters/basic-rules/balor.md

   **Whip.** Melee Weapon Attack: +14 to hit, reach 30 ft., one target.
 Hit: 15 (2d6 + 8) slashing damage plus 10 (3d6) fire damage, and the target must succeed on a DC 20 Strength saving throw or be pulled up to 25 feet toward the balor.

   **Teleport.** The balor magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+reactions: ""
 excerpt: "Huge Fiend, Chaotic Evil"
 source: "Basic Rules"
 ---